yudi212/OnlineShop-Electronic/README.md

 -	IDE : Intellij Idea

 #License
-- for the service level and unit tests, the original source and licence [ Ant Kaynak] (https://github.com/antkaynak/Keyist-Ecommerce)
+- for the service level, the original source and licence [ Ant Kaynak] (https://github.com/antkaynak/Keyist-Ecommerce)
 - This project licence allows anyone to use the software freely and at no cost.